rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 5.22.31 Names of publishers containing grammatically inseparable place names or dates

-<a name="5.22.31.1">5.22.31.1</a> If the [Publication statement](/DCRMR/ppdm/Publication-statement/) contains grammatically inseparable statements relating to [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/), transcribe the information as part of the name of publisher element.
+<a name="5.22.31.1">5.22.31.1</a> If the name of publisher contains grammatically inseparable statements relating to [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/), transcribe them as part of the name of the publisher.
 Supply the [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/) in square brackets in the appropriate element.

 >Example:
 >Publication statement: <CITE>Verlag der Vereins-Buchhandlung in Berlin</CITE>